 DO WE SHARE YOUR PERSONAL INFORMATION?

-Voluntary Norfolk will not sell, rent or lease your personal information to others.
-However, we may disclose your personal information to selected third party processors for the purposes outlined above.
-Third parties are obligated to use any personal data they receive in accordance our instructions.
+Voluntary Norfolk will not sell, rent or lease your personal information.
+However, we may share your personal information within Voluntary Norfolk and with selected contracted third party processors for the purposes outlined above.
+Any such third parties will be obligated under a formal contract to use any personal data they receive in accordance with our instructions and to protect it as we would.

 INTERNATIONAL DATA TRANSFERS